Goldziher/gitfluff/npm-package/README.md

 # gitfluff npm package

 This package distributes the `gitfluff` binary for Node.js environments.
 During installation the correct release artifact is downloaded, so `npx gitfluff` and global installs work without additional setup.
+The CLI is fully compliant with the Conventional Commits 1.0.0 specification.

 ## Quick Start